c1inares/Terror_Latin_America/Terror_Latin_America.md

 `ishostkid`: whether or not the victim was taken as hostage or kidnapped during the incident.

-`kidhijcountry`: the country in which the hostage taking or hijacking was resolved or ended.

-`hostkidoutcome_txt`: the outcome of hostages or kidnap victims if there are any during the attacks.

 ## Visualizations

 Let’s do a chi-square test to see if the attack frequencies between